The dreaded hair loss that we all experience with Lupus.

 It also takes months for some to see changes because our body needs time to re-balance itself while healing.

 The best way to determine what foods feed your inflammation and which will help is to take stool samples and get them tested by a trusted company.
+They will determine how much good vs bad bacteria you have.
+From there, it will help you determine what to remove from your diet so the bad bacteria will starve and die.

 In general, we all need to eat organic as much as we can and have whole foods with a plant-based diet.
 It will help feed your body all the nutrients it so desperately needs to function correctly.
 Plant-based doesn’t mean become a vegetarian or vegan either; don’t freak out just yet!